-While your website or any social media page might be focussed on your fans and the general public, the EPK is more a portfolio for industry people.
-Your EPK will include many chunks of information that is irrelevant to the public, which is why you want to keep it separate.
+While your website or any social media page might be focused on your fans and the general public, the EPK is more of a portfolio for industry people.
+Your EPK will include many chunks of information that are irrelevant to the public, which is why you want to keep it separate.

 For example, you can use your press kit to include all the information the organizers of an event will need to decide whether or not they have the space or equipment to hire your project.
 The event organizers may also send your EPK to the press when advertising or writing articles about the event.

 How To Make An EPK